piecesofreg09/pokemon_hatch_match/README.md

-# pokemon_hatch_match
+# Pokemon Hatch Match

-Djiango project of hatching pokemon
+Djiango project of hatching pokemon and team fights.

+This project is purely for fun, and does not correspond to real in-game situation.
+Though stats of pokemons are derived from official documents.

 Navigation bar:

 Pokmeons, Match and Hatch, Fight

 My pokemons